cfss-old/sp18_hw01/README.md

 ## Introduction

 I am Yali Peng, a *J.S.D.* student from **the law school**.
 I have only used R for statistical analysis and no more.

-- Dashes work just as well
-- And if you have sub points, put two spaces before the dash or star:
-  - Like this
-  - And this

 - My Hobby
   - I like reading and traveling.
 I traveled to Israel and Palestine this spring break, where I also go to the borderline with Syria.